A two-day conference from the Royal Society for Public Health and Institute of Cruise Ship Medicine

 The first day of the conference will focus on the hotel and leisure industry, and includes a networking dinner and drinks reception.
 The second day of the conference will focus on the cruise industry.

 09:30 Chair’s Welcome and Introduction Dr Susanne Lee, Director, Leegionella Ltd

-11:30 Safety and health is no accident - the travel industry perspective Nikki White, Director of Destinations and Sustainability, ABTA
+11:30 Safety and health is no accident - the travel industry perspective Donna Boucher, Destinations Executive – Health, Safety, Crisis and Operations, ABTA Ltd